kseniyausovich/zero-to-data-8/content/v2/connectors_modules.md

 You can learn more about the modules the DSEP Team has created over the years on the [Modules webpage](https://data.berkeley.edu/education/modules)

-edu/education/connectors).

 We have also created a webpage to interact with some of our featured connectors on the [Modules Showcase Page](https://ds-modules.github.io/).

 # Creating Your Own Module or Connector

-The Data Science Education Program has created a separate [Creating a Module/Connector Curriculum Guide](https://ds-modules.github.io/curriculum-guide/) on how Berkeley professors can create modules/connectors based on Data 8.
-However, professors from other universities/colleges may find it useful to read through the guide to brainstorm ideas on how to bring Data 8 concepts to specific disciplines, and the infrastructure required to do so.
+The Data Science Education Program has created a separate [Creating a Module/Connector Curriculum Guide](https://ds-modules.github.io/curriculum-guide/) on how Berkeley professors can create modules or connectors based on Data 8.
+However, professors from other schools may find it useful to read through the guide to brainstorm ideas on how to bring Data 8 concepts to specific disciplines, and the infrastructure required to do so.
 <!-- #endregion -->